-George Harris, founder and President of Harris Western Center,
+George Harris, founder and President of Harris Western Inc.,

 learned as a boy how to hand make boots and saddles.
 Working in